 Click the links below to jump to specific information:

 Questions about information on this webpage?
-Please contact firstname.lastname@example.org.
+Please submit a help ticket.

 The Children’s Learning Institute provides many resources to support TSR Online participants in using and implementing the free tools available on CLI Engage.
-All training and support resourcesare available for free, including many technical help documents and videos available on the “Resources” page on CLI Engage.
+All training and support resourcesare available for free, including many technical help documents and videos on CLI Engage.
+All TSR Online participants are encouraged to view the CLI Engage Training Calendar, and register for free training webinars here.
+These training webinars are open to all TSR Online participants, but many are designed to support specific audiences, including teachers and district administrators.
+Previously recorded webinars are available on the CLI Engage Webinars and Presentations page.

 The Children’s Learning Institute professional development model is designed to encourage teachers to review new information, reflect on what they have learned, and provide opportunities for practical application.
 Specifically, the online professional development courses available on CLI Engage provide opportunities for: